jaclu/tmux-menus/README.md

 ## Purpose

-There are some very basic popups per default<br>
+There are some very basic popups per default (See *Configuration* on how to disable them)

 -   `<prefix> <` displays some windows handling options
 -   `<prefix> >` displays some pane handling options
+-   Right clicking on pane, status or status left.

 I find them rather lacking and since they are written as hard to read one-liners, I preferred a more integrated approach with navigation and simple adaptability, also covering more than just panes and windows.